Tomen asiento y lean uno por uno a los integrantes de las 13 comisiones que formó el Ejecutivo de la OFI - Diario Uruguay

 RELACIONAMIENTO AIAF: Julio García, Eduardo Píriz, Nilo Scarpa, Julio Villar, Hber Scirgalea y Elio Barreto.

-MARKETING: Nilo Sacrpa, Julio García, Heber Scirgalea, Julio Villar y Freddy Diano.
+MARKETING: Nilo Scarpa, Julio García, Heber Scirgalea, Julio Villar y Freddy Diano.

 AUF DEPORTIVO: Sergio Gabito, Sebastián Sosa, Mariana Fernández y Luis Camargo.